PatrickAupperle/gauntlt-demo/examples/webgoat/vuln-44/README.md

   $ python attack.py
   ```

-  This Gauntlt test was written by Patrick Aupperle and Ousek Son from team Admin on Thu, 10 Dec 2015
+  This Gauntlt test was written by Patrick Aupperle and Ousek Son from team Admin  in on Thu, 10 Dec 2015